-- The City will use a portion of Planning Funding to develop a Capital Improvements Plan for the tornado impacted area (\$250,000).
-The objective of the Capital Improvements Plan is to provide the City with the ability to plan for the long-term recovery of the City; (infrastructure; drainage; storm water; storm sewer; water & sewer); - The City will use a portion of Planning Funding to acquire software and to provide training to staff that will assist the City in meeting Federal Requirements (\$50,000); - The City will use a portion of Planning Funding to conduct a Feasibility Study for the construction of "debris barrier walls" that are intended to protect selected neighborhoods from projectile debris, thereby reducing the number of homes being affected or damaged from projectile debris in future storm events (\$75,000); and - The City will be reimbursed approximately \$25,000 in costs related to the development of the Action Plan.
+- The City will use a portion of Planning Funding to develop a Capital Improvements Plan for the tornado impacted area.
+The objective of the Capital Improvements Plan is to provide the City with the ability to plan for the long-term recovery of the City; (infrastructure; drainage; storm water; storm sewer; water & sewer); - The City will use a portion of Planning Funding to develop master plan for the development of a parcel as a multifamily property;

+- The City will use a portion of Planning Funding to conduct a Feasibility Study for the construction of "debris barrier walls" that are intended to protect selected neighborhoods from projectile debris, thereby reducing the number of homes being affected or damaged from projectile debris in future storm events; and - A Comprehensive Stormwater Management and Master Drainage Plan will give the city several beneficial tools for analyzing and managing future development and existing infrastructure.